 4. DISCUSION

-Analysis variance, distribution frequency and dendrogram showed that parental and offspring are heterogeny.
-This apparent heterogeneity may be linked that accessions come from diverse origins.
-Pucher et al. (2016) founded that between accessions from Niger/Nigeria and Senegal were outstanding.
-Other hand, pearl millet allogamous nature could increase variability across cultivation generations.
+Analysis of variance, distribution frequency, and dendrogram showed that parents and offspring are heterogeneous.
+This apparent heterogeneity may be linked to the fact that accessions come from diverse origins.
+Pucher et al. (2016) found that the accessions from Niger/Nigeria and Senegal were outstanding.
+On the other hand, pearl millet's allogamous nature could increase variability across cultivation generations.
 This corroborates the work of Mather (1941, 1942) and Spiess and Allen (1961), which suggested genetic variance would increase when recombination is favored.
-The wide range performance for the all traits constitutes an opportunity to select populations different traits in breeding programs.
+The wide range of performance for all traits constitutes an opportunity to select populations with different traits in breeding programs.
 These morphological variants with distinct phenotypic expression can be used to develop pearl millet variability.
 Significant variation due to genotypes was observed for all traits indicating that the populations were evaluated in one environment.
 The high variability obtained both parents and offspring reflect the extent of variability used to create the offspring.
 The phenotypic constitution in F1 has been less distribution compared parental population.
 Following the same reason, we postulated that Mendelian first low is verified.
 Several types of offspring could be used for the test-cross with parental populations.
 Knowledge of the relationships between variables remains a useful tool for breeders in genetic improvement programs.
 Generally, the correlation of genetic diversity depends on the geographical distance between genotypes.
 The positive correlation between the number of days to 50% flowering and plant height was also found by Yadav et al. (2011), who showed a strong correlation between these two variables.
 Similar results have shown that the traits most influenced by the additive effects of the gene can be improved by simple selection methods (Fofana, 1987).
 Highly significant correlations justify good indicators for selection traits.
 However, the number of productive shoots contrasts with plant height.
 This confirms that productive shoots generally originate from small accessions.
 The presence of different cycle of plant reveals that the collection can be used in several stages of variety selection such OPVs and hybrids.
 However, early cycle in F1 populations were due the crosses between India parental populations and West Africa parental populations.
 Others findings indicated that Asian populations were early in flowering having short plant height, more tillering, smaller and thinner panicles, smaller seeds and low yielding as compared to the African origin and bred populations (Patil et al., 2022).
 Manga (2015) cited by Patil et al. (2022) also reported that landrace from African regions such as Benin, Burkina Faso, Ghana and Togo were utilized to breed for bold seeded and early-maturing germplasms in India which led to the release of promising OPVs such as ICTP 8203 and ICMV 221.

 5. Conclusion

 This study evidences the great potential of parental and F1 populations for breeding programs.
-It showed existence of significant amount of diversity among parental and F1 populations for different traits like days to 50% flowering, plant height, panicle traits, 1000-grain.
-Parental populations diverse origin allowed to develop a wide range diversity uses for selection.
+It showed the existence of a significant amount of diversity among parental and F1 populations for different traits like days to 50% flowering, plant height, panicle traits, and 1000-grain.
+Parental populations of diverse origin were allowed to develop a wide range of diversity uses for selection.
 For F1 populations, performance for majority traits can be used as base populations to derive new breeding lines.
-Further studies could look at on the development of F2 populations and back-cross for evaluated the aptitude in combination
+Further studies could look at on the development of F2 populations and back-cross to evaluate the aptitude in combination.

 Consent